lucas0walters/funding-tracker/README.md

-# In-Class Coding Challenge: 06 - 3:30-4:45pm
-## Startup Funding Tracker
+## In-Class Coding Challenge: Startup Funding Tracker

-A data visualization dashboard built with **React**, **Vite**, and **Chart.js**, showcasing startup funding trends across years and industries.
+A data visualization dashboard built over an hour with **React**, **Vite**, and **Chart.js**, showcasing startup funding trends across years and industries.
 This project demonstrates key frontend development skills including:

 - Fetching and managing JSON data using `fetch()` and `useState()`
 - Structuring and aggregating complex datasets for visualization